nagasai0210/nodangularjs/README.md

+# Description
+This project contains nodejs embedded with angular6 This makes you skip integrating api with ui

 # AngNode

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `mpn run build` for a dev server.
+Navigate to `http://localhost:4300/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding